chiche-ds/30-Day-Terraform-challenge-/Day1/daily-update.md

 - I had a dive into the world of IaC with its impact to DevOps and Tech professionals
 - Terraform as Cloud Agnostic IaC tool in comparison to others
+- What to consider in selection of IaC tool